dandumitriu33/tech-interview-workbook-dandumitriu33/docs/module_progbasics.md

 ### Programming languages - Python
 #### How do you use a dictionary in Python?

+A dictionary is an example of a **key value store** also known as **Mapping** in Python.
+It allows you to store and retrieve elements by referencing a key.
+As dictionaries are referenced by key, they have very fast lookups.
+As they are primarily used for referencing items by key, they are not sorted.

+        example_dictionary = {1: 'abc', 2: 'def', 3: 'xyz'}
+        print(example_dictionary[3])

+        example_dictionary[4] = 'www'
+        print(example_dictionary)

+        # xyz
+        # {1: 'abc', 2: 'def', 3: 'xyz', 4: 'www'}

 #### What does it mean that an object is immutable in Python?

+Immutable variable value can not be changed once they are created.

+        example_string = 'abc'
+        example_string[0] = 'w'

+        # example_string[0] = 'w'
+        # TypeError: 'str' object does not support item assignment

 #### What is conditional expression in Python?
 #### What are different types of arguments in Python?
 #### What is variable shadowing? (context: variable scope)